Ivan Dorn: Career

 In 2016, Dorn started Masterskaya, an independent music label focused on bringing the exciting sound of Ukrainian underground to the main stage.
-Out of the blue, the 28-year-old artist moved to Los Angeles to start recording his first English-language album, and quickly found himself inspired by the ocean breeze and palm trees.
-His US debut album was premiered this spring by a Billboard, available for a listening everywhere now, and with feature a tight selection of tracks that, like Ivan, do not follow the rules.

 In June 2016 Dorn, to appease activists in Lviv who threatened to cancel his concert there, put on his official Facebook page a map of Ukraine which included Crimea (Crimea is de jure, an autonomous republic of Ukraine, though it was unilaterally annexed by Russia in 2014), a fragment of the Ukrainian anthem and the words "We will win".

 In February 2017, Dorn released his first live album "Jazzy Funky Dorn" which reflects his passion to funk music.

-In April 2017 Dorn, in the online interview with Yury Dud, labeled the War in Donbass (which had already claimed more than 10,000 lives) a “quarrel” and made several other remarks that were criticized in Ukraine.
+In April 2017 Dorn, in the online interview with Yury Dud, labeled the War in Donbas (which had already claimed more than 10,000 lives) a “quarrel” and made several other remarks that were criticized in Ukraine.
 Dorn was criticized for not being a patriot of Ukraine while seeking to please his Russian audience.
 In the same interview, Dorn also referred to Ukraine and Russia, as “younger and older brothers,” a description that is favored in Russia but disliked by many in Ukraine.
 Ukrainian Culture Minister Yevhen Nyshchuk was one of those who lashed out at Dorn, saying that it was Dorn's choice whether to donate money to Ukrainian army or not, but “talking about a quarrel as if nothing is happening (in eastern Ukraine) is unworthy.”

 Later in 2017, Dorn began working on his first English-language album in Los Angeles.
 The author of the lyrics of this album was famous former Ukrainian rock musician Sasha Chemerov.
+His US debut album premiered in 2017.

-In June 2017 Dorn cancelled a concert in Odessa after threats that it would get disrupted by Ukrainian nationalists who claimed Dorn "supported the war against Ukraine".
+In June 2017 Dorn cancelled a concert in Odesa after threats that it would be disrupted by Ukrainian nationalists who claimed Dorn "supported the war against Ukraine".

 In 2017 won MTV EMA 2017 for "Best MTV Russia act".
 Dorn did not attend the ceremony, but showed in Instagram that he was happy for his victory.

-In 2018 Dorn was traveling to Uganda to film a music video Afrika with Masaka Kids Africana dance crew and a documentary about them.
-Now this story grew in a strong charity project AFRIKA with a main goal to build a dancing school for Masaka Kids Africana in Uganda, where Dorn and the team are trying to help kids from Africa to follow their talents and dreams.
+In 2018 Dorn traveled to Uganda to film a music video Afrika with Masaka Kids Africana dance crew and a documentary about them.
+This grew into a charity project called AFRIKA, with a main goal to build a dancing school for Masaka Kids Africana in Uganda.